Frequently Asked Questions (FAQs)

 Yes!
 We are working hard to offer a wide variety of networking opportunities as part of the Virtual Annual Meeting.
+The meeting will include both society-wide and division-level socials, zoom spaces for impromptu discussions, the ability to directly message other attendees, and a way to invite others to attend or view your presentation.
 Watch this space for more details as our planning develops.

 Each session and associated discussion board will be led by a session chair and supported by at least one student worker from the Charlotte Mangum program.
 Discussion board posts will be moderated to ensure compliance with the SICB virtual annual meeting code of conduct.

-Presenters will make a poster in pdf format and upload it by the deadline in December (exact date TBD).
+Presenters will make a poster in pdf format and upload it during our window for presentation uploads, Dec 14-21.
 Presenters will also be required to upload a short audio ‘pitch’ explaining their poster (which will assist those with visual impairments).
 Depending on availability, it may also be possible to upload supplemental video.
 Poster sessions will be grouped by topic.
 Conference attendees will be allowed to provide feedback through text-based comments alongside the poster.
 An additional live interactive session will be provided, with details TBD.